badmonkeys/next_big_thing/README.md

 # next_big_thing

 This is a Rails 5 app.
+Created using the badmonkey saas_rails template.

 ## Documentation